 Airlines that allow flying with large ESA dogs (in cabin)

 Unfortunately, some airlines will only permit flying with a small dog, however there are still some airlines which will permit flying with a large ESA dog.

-The following airlines allow flying with a large ESA dog, in 2021:
+The following airlines allow flying with a large ESA dog:

 The rules and regulations for flying with a large ESA dog differ slightly between airlines.
 In many cases, flying with emotional support dogs are only permitted to and from the US.
 However, we will outline the different airline policies in detail below.

-China Air’s policies for flying with large ESA dog, in 2021, are as follows:
+China Air’s policies for flying with large ESA dogs, are as follows: